sourcegraph/handbook/content/departments/people-talent/people-ops/tools/bamboohr.md

 - **Effective date**: Same as start date
 - **Employee Status**: Each teammates should be one of either:
   - Contractor: Not used
-  - Full-Time Contractors (Non-US Teammate)
+  - Full-Time (Non-US Teammate)
-  - Full-Time Contractors (Non-US Teammate) - Intern
+  - Full-Time (Non-US Teammate) - Intern
   - Full-Time Employee (US Teammate)
   - Full-Time Employee (US Teammate) - Intern
   - Full-Time PEO Employee (Non-US Teammate)